jillpouchain/cassette-tape/README.md

 ### 4. First Use

 1. Open http://localhost:5173
-2. Click on the cassette
+2. Click on the cassette to reveal the Spotify player
-3. Authenticate with your Spotify account
-4. Enjoy your music! 🎵
+3. Enjoy your music! 🎵 (No login required!)

 ### Build for production
 ```bash